smikatoots/get2knowu/README.md

-# get2knowu
+# Get 2 Know U!
-Gettingn to know you games all in one app
+Getting to know you games all in one app